ceph/ceph/doc/radosgw/layout.rst

 - bucket: Holds a mapping between bucket name and bucket instance id
 - bucket.instance: Holds bucket instance information[2]

 Every metadata entry is kept on a single rados object.
-See below for implementation defails.
+See below for implementation details.

 Note that the metadata is not indexed.
 When listing a metadata section we do a rados pgls operation on the containing pool.